 By the end of 2022, the array was composed of 506 active floats provided by 17 nations.
 This is an annual record.
 Over the past 2 years, the BGC-Argo array increased by 10%.
 The goal of 1000 floats is still far from being reached but for the first time it is over 50%.
 After three years of few deployments, the trend has risen again, which is a very good signal.
 In 2022, 183 BGC-Argo floats were deployed to reach 80% of the target.
 A large contribution of US (100 BGC floats deployed over the past year) still maintains the network at a good level.
 With respect to the array design requirement, the coverage did not significantly change.
 In particular, the Indian Ocean, the Pacific Ocean and the Southern Ocean are still largely under-sampled.
-Still a limited number of BGC-Argo floats have the complete suite of sensors (40% of them carry only oxygen as extra sensor).
-Little progress has been achieved in 2022, with about 45% of the floats deployed with 5 or 6 BGC sensors.
+Still a limited number of BGC-Argo floats have the complete suite of sensors (40% of the floats deployed with 5 or 6 BGC sensors.
 This will benefit the multi-disciplinary aspect and should encourage the community to continue its efforts.
 Outreach efforts to improve recognition for the program and public understanding is improving with programs such as Adopt-A-Float and involvement with the MATE ROV competition.